Fall Clean Up: Four Chores to Tackle Before Winter Sets in

-Whether you call yourself a gardener, farmer, rancher, or homesteader, fall is a busy time of year.
-Tackling general yard clean up before winter sets in, turning the compost one last time, and making sure that the chicken coop and beehives are ready for cold weather, and winterizing the garden is an important step.
+Tackling general yard clean up before winter sets in, turning the compost one last time, and making sure that the chicken coop and beehives are ready for cold weather, and winterizing the garden are all important steps.

 Related: Attract Bees and Other Pollinators with these Perennials

-2. In the Autumn garden
+1. In the Autumn Vegetable Garden

 Fall cleanup and other garden chores keep gardeners busy.
-The determined gardener is busy sowing a final round of cool season crops such as: spinach, radish, kale, kohlrabi, assorted greens, and peas.
+The determined gardener is busy sowing a final round of cool season crops such as spinach, radish, kale, kohlrabi, assorted greens, and peas.

 Besides planting, there is the task of harvesting the end of the summer crops.
 Crops such as tomatoes, peppers, eggplants, cucumbers, squash, and melons should be abundant.
 Daily harvests help ensure that the gardener, rather than animals such as squirrels, raccoons, or birds enjoy the bounty.